University of Illinois B.A. Political Theory 1976

 In Steve’s own words: “I always knew I wanted to stand up for those who need help.
 I still get angry when I see people and their rights get steamrolled.
 So many times I’ve seen cases where folks without good lawyers are unfairly taken advantage of.
 I wake up each day knowing that I can level the playing field for my clients against bullying corporations and insurance companies.

 Beyond his work as a top trial lawyer, Steve has lectured on personal injury law throughout the country.
 He has written legal columns and articles for print media and has hosted a television series on the civil justice system.
 He has also been active in legislative, judicial and law policy issues throughout his career.
 He is among the very best in the field of construction injuries and workplace safety.
 He also has specialized expertise in brain injury and psychological trauma cases.
-Because of his reputation among legal peers, he is often appointed as an arbitrator and mediator in legal disputes.
+Because of his reputation and vast experience, he knows the true value of cases , he is often appointed as an arbitrator and mediator in legal disputes.

-A firm believer in giving back to his community and profession, Steve is a leader in the education and training of young lawyers with the Oregon Trial Lawyers Association’s New Lawyers Academy.
+A firm believer in giving back to his community and profession, Steve is a leader in the education and training of young lawyers with the Oregon Trial Lawyers Association’s Trial Lawyers Academy.